matter172/dotfiles/README.md

 - `sleep-inactive-ac-type` → `nothing` (no auto-sleep when inactive on AC)
 - `idle-dim` → `false` (no screen dimming on AC)
 - `lid-close-ac-action` → `nothing` (closing the lid does nothing on AC — screen stays on, no lock/suspend)

+Checks `gsettings list-keys` for each setting before applying it, since some keys (notably `lid-close-ac-action`) aren't present on every GNOME version.
+Missing keys show as `[skip]` rather than a failure, with the full list of actually-available keys logged for reference.

 ## Notes